$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Proposed Methodology

 Eq. \ref{eq:l_pm} encourages a class prototype to have a larger projection on its corresponding text feature.
 In this way, during the adaptation of CLIP to a certain domain, both encoders learn to generate richer visual and text features with maximum alignment by maximizing Eq. \ref{eq:l_pm}.
 Figure \ref{fig:framework} (middle row) shows such an illustration.

 \textbf{Inter-class separability between class prototypes.} The projection matching loss introduced in Eq. \ref{eq:l_pm} encourages the $f_{vis}$ and $f_{txt}$ encoders to produce domain-specific, well-aligned, and input-aware features via jointly updating the encoders.
 However, when TTA occurs at a batch level with image corruption, visual features within the batch could overlap, leading CLIP to poorly differentiate between classes.
 This ultimately hinders effective class separation.
 Hence, with a desire to obtain separation between visual features from different classes, as illustrated in Figure \ref{fig:framework} (last row), we propose maximizing the distance between the class prototypes.
 Since the visual and text features align across modalities via Eq. \ref{eq:l_pm}, class separation, in addition, is needed for good generalization, robustness, and adaptation.
-So, we increase the cosine distance between the class prototypes and enhance the discriminative nature as,
+Therefore, we additionally incorporate a loss to increase the cosine distance between the class prototypes,

 \textbf{Optimization.} TENT \cite{wang2020tent} optimizes the output logits by minimizing the entropy \cite{shannon1948mathematical}.
 When applied to CLIP, the entropy, with output logits \textit{l}, is defined as,